Biocomputation-CBGP/OT2/AntibioticPlatesGeneration/readme.txt

-How to run script
+## How to run script
-Fill template
+ 1. Fill template
-Convert to csv
+ 2. Convert to csv
-Pass csv (to directory /data/user_storage) and script to OT-2 in which the protocol will be run Run script in OT and storing the output in a file
+ 3. Pass csv (to directory /data/user_storage) and script to OT-2 in which the protocol will be run
+ 4. Run script in OT and storing the output in a file
-Pass that file to your computer
+ 5. Pass that file to your computer
-Load script into OT-App
+ 6. Load script into OT-App
-Load labware as stated in the App and the instruction file Run protocol
+ 7. Load labware as stated in the App and the instruction file
+ 8. Run protocol

-For additional information of how to proceed to run the protocol check the protocols.io page of the protocol
+For additional information of how to proceed to run the protocol check dx.doi.org/10.17504/protocols.io.q26g7yb3kgwz/v1.
+You can do a test try with the files in the example folder inside this GitHub directory.

-Expected output files (file format/number)
+## Expected output files (file format/number)

 You will only obtain the instruction file in case that you stored the output of the script in a file.